Difference Between Erlang vs Haskell

 Head to Head Comparison between Erlang vs Haskell (Infographics)

 Below is the top 9 Comparison between Erlang vs Haskell:

 Let us discuss some of the major key differences between Erlang vs Haskell:

 Both Erlang and Haskell are the most welcome choices in the market in terms of functional programming languages.
 Let’s explore some of the vital differences between Erlang and Haskell:

 - Erlang is dynamically typed, which means the type of the variable is not known until runtime.
 Whereas on the other hand, Haskell is statically typed, which means the type of all the variables is known at the compile time.

 - Erlang is a practical language and is preferred to use on a production system.
 On the other side, Haskell is an abstract language with an association toward academics and mathematics.

-- Erlang is more suited for the distributed environment and in developing distributed systems, because of having features like Robustness, Concurrency, etc. On the other side, Haskell is used for applications with mathematical and scientific approach.
+- Erlang is more suited for the distributed environment and developing distributed systems because of features like Robustness, Concurrency, etc. On the other side, Haskell is used for applications with a mathematical and scientific approach.

-- Erlang is dynamically typed functional language, based on the bytecode concept.
+- Erlang is a dynamically typed functional language based on the bytecode concept.
 On the other side, Haskell is a purely functional programming language.

-- Erlang is mostly used in the telecom industry, e-commerce, banking industry, etc. because of its dedicated support for designing a distributed system.
-On the other side, Haskell is a traditional programming language and it is used in defense and aerospace industry, finance, etc.
+- Erlang is mostly used in the telecom industry, e-commerce, banking industry, etc., because of its dedicated support for designing a distributed system.
+On the other side, Haskell is a traditional programming language, and it is used in the defense and aerospace industry, finance, etc.

 - The syntax of Erlang is not easy to learn.
 On the other side, Haskell has a more brief syntax which is better suited for traditional programming.